-Tufts Medical Center announced today that its Emergency Department (ED) has received Level 1 Geriatric Emergency Department Accreditation (GEDA) from the American College of Emergency Physicians (ACEP), recognizing the highest level of excellence in care for older adults.
+Tufts Medical Center announced in January that its Emergency Department (ED) has received Level 1 Geriatric Emergency Department Accreditation (GEDA) from the American College of Emergency Physicians (ACEP), recognizing the highest level of excellence in care for older adults.
 Fewer than 10 U.S. centers have achieved Level 1 Geriatric ED status; Tufts MC is the first hospital in New England to receive this honor.

 “This highest-possible certification level affirms that our ED possesses the designated processes, infrastructure and institutional commitment to provide optimal care to geriatric patients,” said Brien Barnewolt, MD, Chairman and Chief of the Department of Emergency Medicine at Tufts Medical Center.
 “Our physicians and nurses have undergone specific, additional training for the care of this high risk population, we have ensured that age-appropriate resources are in place and we have instituted a rigorous ongoing quality program.
 It really is a comprehensive, collaborative, multidisciplinary effort throughout the ED and across the entire Tufts MC organization to dedicate the time, resources and personnel needed to deliver state-of-the-art emergency care to this vulnerable patient population.”